Judiciary of Barbados: Further appeals

 Barbados is one of four Commonwealth Caribbean countries (along with Dominica, Guyana, and Belize), that recognises the Caribbean Court of Justice as their final court of appeal.
 In matters of human rights, Barbados is one of a handful of countries in the Americas, and the only one in the Anglophone Caribbean that fully accepts judgements by the Inter-American Court of Human Rights.
 In 2011 some pressure was placed on the government to withdraw from the Inter-American Court.
 Like Trinidad and Tobago, Barbados applied for reserve powers dealing with death penalty (for persons convicted of murder) as these laws were aspects statutory law inherited from the United Kingdom.
 The government of the Republic of Trinidad and Tobago which was unsure of receiving such a waiver and formally withdrew its intent of ratification to the IACHR.
 It appears unlikely that Barbados will be granted such a waiver per recent statements by the IACHR.

-Recent polls in Barbados have showed favourable support for the return of capital punishment to general usage for persons convicted of murder.
+Recent polls in Barbados have shown favourable support for the return of capital punishment to general usage for persons convicted of murder.
 This of course is only carried out after a lengthy process of appeals.
 In sharp contrast to Barbados, Jamaica, The Bahamas, and Trinidad and Tobago also all within CARICOM instead utilizes the jurisdiction of the European Court of Human Rights.